 A brand is a significant asset of any business and its value grows as the business grows.

-A trade mark is a sign used to distinguish the goods or services of one trader from those not produced by that trader.
-The application of a trade mark to goods or services adds to their value.
+The use of a trade mark for goods or services adds to their value.
 A trade mark can be in the form of a word, phrase, letter, number, sound, scent, logo, picture, symbol, shape, colour or aspect of packaging or any combination of these.

-The protection afforded to a registered trade mark is confined to the goods and/or services for which it is registered or similar goods and/or services.
-The description of those goods and/or services, at the time of application, is therefore a critical aspect of the application process and part of the service provided by Lord Commercial Lawyers.
+The protection afforded to a registered trade mark is confined to the goods and/or services for which it is registered.
+The description of those goods and/or services at the time of application is therefore a critical aspect of the application process.
 The goods and/or services are classified by reference to 45 classes under an international convention, the Nice Agreement.
 The registration fees and our professional fees are determined by the number of classes applicable to the goods and/or services selected.
 In most cases between one and three classes are sufficient to provide the necessary protection for a trade mark.

 WHY USE US?

-We are experts in trade mark law and are committed to providing one on one personalised client communication and service.
+Our trademark lawyers are experts in trade mark law and are committed to providing one on one personalised service.

 AUSTRALIAN TRADE MARK APPLICATIONS

-IP Australia maintains a database of all registered trade marks and most applications for registration.
-Lord Commercial Lawyers can search this database as a first step in determining whether or not your proposed trade mark is registrable or if it might be refused on the basis of it being identical or confusingly similar to an existing registration or application.
+IP Australia maintains a database of all registered trade marks and applications for registration.
+Our trademark lawyers can search this database as a first step in determining whether or not your proposed trade mark is registerable or if it might be refused on the basis of it being identical or confusingly similar to an existing registration or application.

 MADRID TRADE MARK APPLICATIONS

-Lord Commercial Lawyers can provide its services for a Madrid Application on a quoted fixed fee basis once the desired countries have been decided upon in consultation with the trade mark owner.
+We can prepare a Madrid Application on a quoted fixed fee basis once the required countries have been decided upon in consultation with the trade mark owner.

 INTERNATIONAL TRADE MARK APPLICATIONS

-As an alternative to a Madrid Application, or in the event the desired country is not a signatory to the international conventions (eg: India), Lord Commercial Lawyers can assist you in filing your trade mark application directly in that country.
-Many countries offer an electronic filing service such that there is no need to appoint a local trade mark agent.
+As an alternative to a Madrid Application, or in the event the desired country is not a signatory to the international conventions (eg: India), we can assist you in filing your trade mark application directly in that country.

 For more information contact Andrew Lord at email@example.com or on (03) 9600 0162.